OSFinalProject/OS-Project/README.md

 # OS-Project

-## Using SCAN Scheduling Algorithm
+## Using Modified Round-Robin Scheduling
-### Why Choose SCAN?
+### Why Choose RR?
-Several factors influenced the decision to adopt the SCAN algorithm for this project:
+Several factors influenced the decision to adopt the RR algorithm for this project:

-1. Predictable Performance: The SCAN algorithm provides predictable performance in elevator operations, making it easier to manage and maintain optimal service levels.

-2. Ease of Understanding: SCAN is a simple and easy-to-understand algorithm, which facilitates smoother implementation and maintenance of the elevator operating system.

-3. Starvation Risks: One significant advantage of the SCAN scheduling algorithm is its elimination of starvation risks.
-All passengers are serviced in a timely manner, ensuring fair and efficient elevator operations without any passengers being neglected.
+1. Grouping: This modified version of round-robin groups people together based on the direction they are going rather than scheduling individual people.

+2. Checks for space: The implementation of this algorithm works to check the remaining capacity of the elevator before assigning anyone.

 ### Potential Improvements and Optimization
-While SCAN is an effective scheduling algorithm, there are areas where further optimization and enhancements could be explored:
+While RR is an effective scheduling algorithm, there are areas where further optimization and enhancements could be explored:

-1. Computational Complexity: As the number of elevators and floors increases, the computational complexity of the SCAN scheduling algorithm may become a bottleneck.
-This can impact system performance and response times, especially in larger buildings or during peak traffic periods.

-3. Fairness Concerns: One drawback of the SCAN algorithm is its perceived lack of fairness, particularly in scenarios where floors experience long wait times after being visited.
-This can lead to dissatisfaction among passengers and may require additional strategies or adjustments to ensure fair and efficient elevator service.
+1. Group dependency: The efficiency of the group travel will be dependent on the trip of the first person selected.

 ### Conclusion
-In conclusion, despite the inherent pros and cons of the SCAN scheduling algorithm, it remains a superior choice compared to the round-robin scheduling algorithm.
-Our primary goal for this project is to implement a scheduling algorithm that optimizes elevator operations, and SCAN demonstrates significant advantages in efficiently handling passenger traffic, minimizing travel time, and providing predictable performance.
+In conclusion, despite the inherent pros and cons of the Modified RR scheduling algorithm, it remains a superior choice compared to the traditional round-robin scheduling algorithm.

 ## Git Commit Template